Hawise of Monmouth

-In 1101, when William presented the newly completed St Mary's Priory Church and its attached Priory to the parent Abbey of Saint-Florent de Saumur, along with the revenues of several local churches, the donation was formally confirmed by Hawise, Iveta and Advenia.
+In 1101, when William presented the newly completed St Mary's Priory Church and the attached Monmouth Priory to the parent Abbey of Saint-Florent de Saumur, along with the revenues of several local churches, the donation was formally confirmed by Hawise, Iveta and Advenia.
 On 18 March 1101 or 1102 the Priory Church was consecrated by Hervey le Breton, bishop of Bangor, in the presence of abbot William of Saint-Florent de Saumur and of Bernard, King Henry I's chaplain.
-On this occasion Hawise and her two daughters made crosses that were used in the ceremonial.
+On this occasion Hawise and her two daughters made crosses that were used in the ceremonial proceedings.